lni/dragonboat-example/helloworld/README.md

 ## Quorum ##
 As long as the majority of nodes in the Raft cluster are available, the cluster is said to has the quorum.
 For such a 3-nodes Raft cluster, any two nodes need to be available to have the quorum.

-Now press CTRL+C in any one of the terminal to stop it.
+Now press CTRL+C in any one of the terminal to stop the running exmple-helloworld program.
 Type in some messsages again in any of the remaining two terminals, you should still be able to have the message replicated across to the other node as the Raft cluster still has the quorum.
 Let's press CTRL+C to stop another instance, you should notice that further input messages will no longer be printed back on the remaining terminal and you are expected to see a timeout message.

 ```
 failed to get a proposal session, timeout
 2017-09-09 00:04:09.039257 W | transport: breaker localhost:63003 failed, connect and process failed: context deadline exceeded
 ```

 ## Restart a node ##
 Let's pick a stopped instance and restart it using the exact same command, e.g. for the one which we previously started with the *-nodeid 2* command line option, it can be restarted using the command below -
 ```